parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 </iframe>
 </div>

----

 ### Going Abroad
 - Plan for possible medical needs while on holiday.
+There could be instances where you will need to get medical assistance whilst on holiday.
+Think about how you could access this in advance.
-- Check country-specific travel advice on the gov.uk website under “foreign travel advice” or contact the embassy of your destination.
+- Check country-specific travel advice on the gov.uk website under “foreign travel advice” or contact the embassy of the country you intend to visit.
-- Get any necessary vaccines at least 8 weeks before travel.
+- See your GP or private travel clinic to get any necessary vaccines at least 8 weeks before travel.
+  - Some vaccines need time to develop immunity, others need multiple doses given over weeks or months.
+  - You can see more information on the [NHS Travel Vaccinations](https://www.nhs.uk/vaccinations/travel-vaccinations/travel-vaccination-advice/) page or,
+  - Visit the [NHS 'Fit for Travel'](https://www.fitfortravel.nhs.uk/destinations) webpage for more detailed, country-speicifc information on recommended vaccines.
-- The **Global Health Insurance Card (GHIC)** has replaced the EHIC for subsidised healthcare in the EU; still, travel insurance is essential.
+- The **UK Global Health Insurance Card (GHIC)** has replaced the existing European Health Insurance Card (EHIC) for subsidised healthcare in the EU.
+The GHIC allows you free or subsidised treatment across the European Economic Area (EEA) countries.
+This is not a replacement or alternative to travel insurance.
+You should have both.
+For more information or to apply visit the [NHS Healthcare Cover Abroad](https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-uk-global-health-insurance-card-ghic/) page.
-- Be aware of local healthcare options and insurance coverage.

----
+- There are similar agreements that the UK has with other countries in regard to free or subsidised treatment costs.

+_Note: travel insurance is covered in Legal Matters. _

-### Practical Tips for Travel
+### What Can I Try for Myself?

-1. Talk with your GP about travel plans, medication management, and obtaining a medical letter.
+1. Talk with your GP about your travel plans and seek advice
+   - Discuss medication management
+   - Ask about a medical letter outlining your conditions and medication, particularly if you are taking medications prescribed by your doctor for pain, anxiety or sleep
-2. Carry medication and equipment in labelled packages.
+3. Carry medicines and medical equipment in their original, correctly labelled packages.
-3. Bring extra medication in carry-on baggage.
-4. Inform your travel provider about Parkinson’s before your trip.
-5. Stay well hydrated.
+4. Bring one additional week’s worth of medications with you in your carry-on baggage.
+This is in case of delays or lost baggage.
+5. Contact the company you are travelling with at least 48 hours before to inform them you have Parkinson’s so they can provide necessary support needed.
+6. Keep well hydrated and drink fluids regularly on any type of journey, especially if you are flying.
-6. Apply for your Global Health Insurance Card.
+7. Apply for your Global Health Insurance Card, these have now replaced the European Health Insurance Card.
+Please note these do not replace travel insurance.
-7. Seek medical help promptly if you feel unwell abroad.
+8. Seek medical treatment if unwell when abroad

----

-### Real Experience
+### My Experience

-> “I take sealed bottles of spare medication on any trip abroad — one in hand luggage and one in hold luggage.
-If something happens to either, I still have my medication.
-If nothing happens, I have extra which is handy for delays like volcanic ash or pandemics halting air travel.”
+> “I take sealed bottles of spares medication on any trip abroad.
+I take one in my hand baggage and one in my hold luggage.
+If something happens to either my hand luggage or hold luggage, I still have medication.
+If nothing happens to either, then I have extra which is handy if I get severely delayed because volcanic ash or a worldwide pandemic halts air travel.”
 > _(Person with Parkinson’s)_

 ---